“The Lottery” Analysis

 The core of the story of “The Lottery” is in its symbols.
 Nearly everything in the story is symbolic.
 The most basic of these symbols being the lottery itself.
 This can represent a number of different ideas, but the most basic is that of tradition and specifically unquestioned traditions.
 Traditions like this exist as much in our society as that of “The Lottery”.
 Many of them are simple and unimportant like Christmas trees and far more sinister ones such as racism and sexism are still troublesome today and were even bigger problems in 1948 when this story was published.
 The difficulty of all of these is that they are far harder to see in our own society than in those we are less familiar with.
 This is one of the values of “The Lottery”.
 By removing us from our own comfortable traditions we can see the dangers easier.

 The method of execution is also clearly symbolic.
 Stoning is one of the few methods of execution that is done by a community.
 It is also connected to Christian and Jewish traditions and in is involved in many of the stories and martyr’s deaths.
 Most important, by choosing stoning it makes it clear that it is the society, and not an individual, that is the protagonist.

-Considered my many to be one of the best stories of the twentieth century, it is almost certainly one of the most thought-provoking.
-"The Lottery" by Shirley Jackson uses a number of literary devices to create a story that is almost impossible to forget.
+Considered by many to be one of the best stories of the twentieth century, it is almost certainly one of the most thought-provoking.
+I hope you’ve found this “The Lottery” by Shirley Jackson analysis useful.
+“The Lottery” uses a number of literary devices to create a story that is almost impossible to forget.
 It is filled with symbolism, irony and a clear understanding of how to tell a story as well as willingness to embrace controversy.

 - Image, http://upload.wikimedia.org/wikipedia/en/thumb/4/43/ShirleyJack.jpg/240px-ShirleyJack.jpg